mamonu/pySpark-bits-and-bobs/00-_PySparkDataframeAPI.md

 #### Why DataFrames are Useful ?

+- higher level of abstraction (more user friendly API than RDD API)

-DataFrames are designed for processing large collection of structured or semi-structured data.
+- DataFrames are designed for processing large collection of structured or semi-structured data.(DataFrames in Apache Spark have the ability to handle petabytes of data)

-Observations in Spark DataFrame are organised under named columns, which helps Apache Spark to understand the schema of a  DataFrame.
+- Observations in Spark DataFrames are organised under named columns, which helps Apache Spark to understand the schema of a  DataFrame.
 This helps Spark optimize execution plan on these queries.
-DataFrames in Apache Spark have the ability to handle petabytes of data.

 ---------